dotnet/aspire/src/Components/README.md

 - Each component should provide it's own public and `sealed` `Settings` type.
   > [!NOTE]
   > This type does not use the name `Options` because it is not an [IOptions](https://learn.microsoft.com/dotnet/core/extensions/options). `IOptions` objects can be configured through dependency injection.
 These settings need to be read before the DI container is built, so they can't be `IOptions`.
-- The settings type name should be unique (no generic names like `ConfigurationOptions`), don't contain an `Aspire` prefix and follow the client-lib name.
-Example: when a component wraps an `ABC` client library, the component is called `Aspire.ABC` and the settings type is called `ABCSettings`.
+- The settings type name should be unique (no generic names like `ConfigurationOptions`), not contain an `Aspire` prefix and follow the client-lib name.
+Example: when a component wraps an `ABC` client library, the package is called `Aspire.ABC` and the settings type is named `ABCSettings` and is either in the `Aspire.ABC` namespace or a sub namespace.

 ## Configuration